madetech/blog/posts/slicing_software.md

 For example, a comprehensive test suite for the code that "Creates an Order" does not also need to exercise the database, but it does probably need to exercise some other objects hidden from it behind a public API.

 So, it provides some test doubles for the database aspect.
 However, the details of any objects not cared about by the test suites can be hidden by the system under test.
 By doing so, we create a highly customer-focussed test suite with all the intricacies related to the user story for "Creating an Order", without also needing to provide test cases for the database.
+Before we saw test doubles become a maintenance overhead, but when cohesion is high we see the test double serving as an example for how the real database aspect should work.

 By hiding what we want to be flexible (the model of creating an order) using classical testing, we can refactor the code related to "Creating an order" without changing the test suite or its assertions.
 We have created flexible code and a test suite that is largely agnostic to / protected from structural changes.

-The test double serves as an "example" for how the real database aspect should work.